-B. Liability for Retiree Benefits.
+C. Liability for Retiree Benefits.

-For each employee, we projected future benefit costs using an assumed trend rate (see Appendix C).
-We multiplied each year's projected cost by the probability that benefit will be paid; i.e. based on the probability that the employee is living, has not terminated employment, has retired and has elected the benefit.
-The probability that benefit will be paid is zero if the employee is not eligible.
+For each employee, we projected future premium costs using an assumed trend rate (see Appendix C).
+To the extent Contra Costa CCD uses contribution caps, the influence of the trend factor is further reduced.

+We multiplied each year's projected cost by the probability that premium will be paid; i.e. based on the probability that the employee is living, has not terminated employment and has retired.
+The probability that premium will be paid is zero if the employee is not eligible.
 The employee is not eligible if s/he has not met minimum service, minimum age or, if applicable, maximum age requirements.